CagayakeGirls/Cake/README.md

-# Fletching Table
+# Cake

-Additions and automations for [architectury-loom](https://github.com/architectury/architectury-loom)
+> [!WARNING]

-## This project is still experimental, use at your own risk.
+> This project is still experimental, use at your own risk.

+Additions and automations for [architectury-loom](https://github.com/architectury/architectury-loom).

+A fork of Fletching Table to supports multi-modloader project.

 ## Features
 ### Entrypoints

+> [!CAUTION]
+> This feature is only support Fabric!

 Automatically registers entrypoints into the project's mod json.

 Simply annotate a static class, method or field with `@Entrypoint` and specify the desired entrypoint to register to in its value!
-Fletching Table will automatically process it and add it to existing entrypoints in `fabric.mod.json`.
+Cake will automatically process it and add it to existing entrypoints in `fabric.mod.json`.

 ### Mixins